ouseful-demos/jupyterlite-m348-demo/README.md

 A repo for custom packages is built into the the JupyterLite site on the path `./repo`.
 This means that for the JupyterLite environment running at `https://ouseful-demos.github.io/jupyterlite-m348-demo/lab/index.html`, we can install a package in the "local" repo as `install.packages("M348", repos = "https://ouseful-demos.github.io/jupyterlite-m348-demo/repo/")`.

-A tideier way od setting the optins is:
+A tidier way od setting the options is:

 `options("webr_pkg_repos" = "https://ouseful-demos.github.io/jupyterlite-m348-demo/repo/")`